ReduxISU/Redux/Readme.md

 ## Documentation

-Documentation can be found in github [here](Documentation/index.md)
+Documentation can be found on github [here](Documentation/index.md)

 ## Deployment